Secure CheckoutPersonal information is secured with SSL technology.

 Addressing transportation-related environmental issues is extremely important as urban areas are constantly searching for ways to mitigate impacts from transportation sources.
 This book helps to explain dispersion models, a critical tool for estimating the impact of roadway emissions in cities.

-- Compiles and synthesizes into one reference the state of the science methods for estimating roadway emissions
+- Compiles and synthesizes the state-of-the-science methods for estimating roadway emissions

-- Demonstrates with clear examples how the modeling methods reduce uncertainties in real-world problems
+- Demonstrates, with clear examples, how modeling methods reduce uncertainties in real-world problems

 - Emphasizes how local-scale, semi-empirical, steady-state modeling can be applied using only a small set of inputs

 - Offers an overview of the meteorology that governs air pollution dispersion in cities